snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 - `snowplow_fractribution_sessions_by_customer_id`: Channel information by session timestamp, where an event timestamp is considered as the session start
 ​

 Once the models are generated, the next step is to run a python script which is included in the package to run the attribution calculations.
+You can run this locally, via a docker image, or using Snowpark if you are on Snowflake.
 In the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md) section you will find a step-by-step guide on how to operate the package as a whole.

 This script will generate and populate the following three additional tables: